MUN-ASSIGNMENT/COMP3100_Assignment1/README.md

 ## web_assignment_1
 Prerequisite: [Node.js(LTS version will be fine) and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#using-a-node-version-manager-to-install-node-js-and-npm)

-## Steps:
+## Steps to run:
 1. navigate to "web_assignment_1" root folder
 2. run `npm install`
 3. run `node app.js`

-## To communicate with this API
+## To communicate with this API (with Demo)
 You will need [Postman](https://www.postman.com/downloads/)

 #### Here is some example on what params, body,     - url needed for each purpose.
-*!Note! typing error might occur, please double check yourself!*
+*!Note!
+This example run server on port 3000.
+If you run in different port, make sure you modified the url accordingly!*

 ### Add a new book.
 (POST Method)
 - url: http://localhost:3000/books